-Course title & Code Credits Credit distribution of the course Eligibility criteria Pre- requisite o f Lecture Lecture Tutorial Practical/ Practice the course Green Belt Development and Urban Management for Smart Cities 4 2 2 12 th Pass Nil
+Course title & Code Credits Credit distribution of the Eligibility criteria Pre-

+course requisite of

+Lecture Tutorial Practical/ the course

+Practice

+Green Belt GE-02 4 2 12 th Pass Nil

+Development and

+Urban Management

+for Smart Cities

 - Green Belt Development is a major step in the development of a sustainable ecosystem, particularly under the Smart Cities Program for urban development (Government of India). - To introduce students with one of the key green skill development programs under the Skill India mission by the Government of India. - To acquaint students with various methods and techniques used in development of green infrastructure for smart cities transient emissions, prevent soil erosion and degradation, containing water run- offs and recharging ground water, attenuate the noise generated and improve the aesthetics.